Specialized high schools in New York City: Brooklyn Latin School

 Unlike nearly all other specialized high schools, Brooklyn Latin has a strong focus on the humanities and classics.
 All students are required to take four years of English, History, Latin, and a modern foreign language.
 All classes regularly hold Socratic Seminars, in which students lead roundtable question-and-answer discussions, and all students take part in declamation (public speaking) exercises.
-Because of the small class size, Brooklyn Latin offers a relatively small student-to-teacher ratio (currently around 16:1).
-All students are required to take International Baccalaureate courses in junior and senior year.
+Because of its small class size, Brooklyn Latin offers a relatively low student-to-teacher ratio (currently around 16:1).
+All students are required to take International Baccalaureate courses in junior and senior years.